SchulzLab/JAMI/docs/index.rst

 Performance and Advantages over CUPID
 =====================================

 JAMI implements conditional mutual information as proposed by Sumazin et al. in their software tool CUPID.
-The following two plots illustrates that JAMI reproduces the CMI values computed by CUPID (if the -nozeros flag is set, see `Dealing with zero expression values`_ for details).
+The following two plots illustrates that JAMI reproduces the CMI values computed by CUPID (if the -rankzeros flag is set, see `Dealing with zero expression values`_ for details).

 .. figure:: _static/cmi_comparison.png